LeeDoor/game_webserver/docs/http_api.md

 }
 ```
 ## Debug API
-debug api is required to get data from app structures. to execute them you need to send admin login and password.
+Debug api is required to get data from app structures.
+To execute them you need to send admin login and password.

-example:
+Example:
 ```js
 {
 	"login": "very_login",